mdavey/avifhelper/README.md

 Super basic Python UI for compressing a JPEG/PNG to AVIF at a target size.

 There is nothing clever here.
-It just uses `avifenc` to try a few quality settings and picks the one under the specified goal size.
+It just uses ImageMagick to try a few quality settings and picks the one under the specified goal size.
+Will resize large images to somewhere around 1600x1200.

-Windows only.
-Requires a `avifenc` binary.
+It's meant to be super simple.
+If you want the best quality then use [https://squoosh.app/](Squoosh).
+It's amazing.

+Windows only (Uses Windows API for spawning processes correctly from a frozen TK program).

-**Does** correctly freeze to a single 13MB exe (including `avifenc` binary).
+**Does** correctly freeze to a single 17MB exe (including `magick.exe` binary).

 ![screenshot](screenshot.png)

 ## Issues

-No thread when launching `avifenc` so the UI will freeze while it's compressing the image.
+No thread when launching `magick` so the UI will freeze while it's compressing the image.
 There's also no way to stop it (without closing the program).

 The 42Kb target is hardcoded.

-Speed is hardcoded to 4  (1 = slowest, 10 = fastest)

 Program only tries a set list of quality settings, can't adapt to results and make finer adjustments

-Should be able to resize large images too, so you can take an image straight from camera and share.
-Maybe?
-I've now tried using ImageMagik and resizing first.
-While it's faster for sure, it's not better quality...

-## Thanks

-Thanks to https://jeremylee.sh/ for the Windows binaries for `avifenc`
+No drag and drop for opening images.

 ## Icon